 The proposed method is based on a maximum-type test statistic, which is known to be powerful when the signals are sparse.
 In some studies, the signals may be weak and dense; that is, groups of markers may jointly affect the phenotype, while the signal of each marker is faint.
-To adapt different types of signals, we consider a hybrid test statistic by taking a weighted average of the maximum- and sum-squared-type statistics, tests as in Tang et al. (2018).
-However, the existing literature on sum-squared-type tests requires smoothed loss functions (Guo and Chen, 2016), limited dimensionality of the markers (Park and He, 2017), or stronger conditions on the noise (Wu et al., 2019).
+To adapt different types of signals, we consider a hybrid test statistic by taking a weighted average of the maximumand sum-squared-type statistics, tests as in Tang, Wang and Barut (2018).
+However, the existing literature on sum-squared-type tests requires smoothed loss functions (Guo and Chen (2016)), limited dimensionality of the markers (Park and He (2017)), or stronger conditions on the noise (Wu, Xu and Pan (2019)).
 Further investigation is needed in this direction for high-dimensional quantile regressions with possibly heavy-tailed noise.